 What is facial recognition?

 Recognition technologies based on facial biometrics have been widely accepted, mainly because of their robustness, reliability and low intrusiveness.
-A single image of the user is enough to carry out the whole process, being easy to integrate this technology into digital products where people’s identities need to be verified.
+A single image of the user is enough to carry out the whole process, with this technology being easily integrated into digital products where people’s identities need to be verified.

 Who were the earliest pioneers of facial recognition?

-The initial steps in facial recognition are attributed to Woodrow Wilson Bledsoe, a mathematician who developed an early prototype based on the use of RAND tablets in the 1960s.
-This tool allowed the recreation of facial features through coordinates with the help of a pencil that transmitted electromagnetic impulses to a grid.
+The initial steps in facial recognition are attributed to Woodrow Wilson Bledsoe, a mathematician who developed an early prototype baed on the use of RAND tablets in the 1960s.
+This tablet allowed facial features to be recreated through coordinates with the help of a pencil that transmitted electromagnetic impulses to a grid.

 Evolution of facial recognition